 Not sure which account type to choose?
 Both options have their pitfalls — it’s only 2018, and usability in dApps isn’t where it should be yet.
 To determine which account type suits you best, we recommend evaluating the potential downsides of both options.

 We recommend newbies stick to using a password-protected account until they’re comfortable with Ethereum wallets and decentralized applications.
-You can always convert your account between the two options after you sign up.
+Keep in mind, though, there’s no way to convert between the two options after the account has been created.
+If you want to go with the alternative option, you will have to create a new account.

 The platform works with all web3 wallets and dApp browsers.
 In the future, we’ll be adding support for other wallets, including lesser-known hardware wallets and the WalletConnect protocol.